 The platform is smart.
-When you turn off the DirecTV Now platform, it saves the channel you were watching.
+When you turn off the AT&T TV platform, it saves the channel you were watching.
 So, when you turn the platform back on it goes right back to that channel.

 Searching is relatively simple.
-DirecTV Now currently offers several dozen on demand movies you can watch.
+AT&T TV currently offers several dozen on demand movies you can watch.
 They’re categorized, sort of Netflix-style, making it relatively simple to find a movie.

-I’ll be honest, there are a number of things I really like about the DirecTV Now platform but there are also a lot of things not to like – such as:
+There are a number of things I really like about the AT&T TV platform but there are also a several things not to like – such as:

-At $50 per month right out of the gate, DirecTV Now is no different.
-That’s not too bad, but if you throw in any other services like Netflix or Hulu that only adds to the cost – getting you close to the average cable bill and defeating the purpose of cutting the cord.
+At $50 per month right out of the gate, AT&T TV is no different.
+They’re on the more expensive end, relative to other streaming providers, but if you throw in any other services like Netflix or Hulu that only adds to the cost – getting you close to the average cable bill and defeating the purpose of cutting the cord.

 However, if they’re run by an affiliate, and a lot are, you’re out of luck – as was I here in Omaha.
-In that case, you have to wait a day to watch your shows, just like on Hulu.
-If that’s important to you, do yourself a favor and spend $10 per month on Hulu and save your money.
+In that case, you have to wait a day to watch your shows like with Hulu.
+If that’s important to you, do yourself a favor and spend $6 per month on Hulu and save your money.

 The platform doesn’t let you know when the next episode is on.
 This is specifically for a series.
 While the guide is really helpful, they don’t let you know when the next episode is on – so you must know or you’ll be out of luck.

 Limited pause, rewind and fast-forward options.
 I was able to pause a number of different live channels, but could not rewind.
 I tried the same on a number of movies and could do some pausing, rewinding or fast-forwarding but it was very limited.
-They even warn you that it’s limited when watching something on demand.

 You won’t be able to access football on local channels.
 This could be another biggie for many people.
 Thanks to the local channels restrictions, it’s very likely you won’t be able to watch football and other sports on local channels.